ArmnArin/exercise/GitSyntax.md

 git stash pop <stash@{stash-number}> = applies changes in specified branch and delete that stash

 git stash apply <stash@{stash-number}> = applies changes in specified branch and keep that stash

+'fork' is a personal copy of someone else's repository under your github account 'pull request' is a request to merge changes from one branch/repository to another